×

 In most situations, it’s best to hire professional pest controllers.
 They will deal with the problem quickly, safely and effectively.

-They may also provide a proofing service to keep the property pest-free in future.
+They may also offer a future proofing service to keep the property pest-free in future.

 Professional pest controllers will provide excellent customer service, keeping you and your tenants happy.